eegsynth/eegsynth/module/postprocessing/README.md

 # Post-processing Module

-The purpose of this module is to do post-processing on specific control values in the redis buffer.
+The purpose of this module is to do post-processing on specific control values in the REDIS buffer.
 You can specify mathematical equations on these values.
-The result of the equations is written back into the redis buffer.
+The result of the equations is written back into the REDIS buffer.

 ## Requirements